 Convenience checks are a product of JPMorgan.
 They are checks drawn on a department purchasing card account and are processed as a credit card transaction.
 Convenience check transactions appear in Chrome River along with other purchasing card transactions, to be reviewed and approved timely.
 Unlike the purchasing card, there is a transaction fee associated with each convenience check written.
-Most areas of campus will not have need of convenience checks and if an infrequent need arises, a convenience check can be issued from Supply & Logistics Management Services.
+Most areas of campus will not have need of convenience checks and if an infrequent need arises, a convenience check can be issued from Purchasing & Travel.

 Convenience checks are used to pay vendors who do not accept credit cards.
 They should only be used when Fast Track is not an option.
 Convenience checks can only be used for purchases up to $2,500 and will be rejected if either the single transaction or monthly credit limits are exceeded.

 The transaction fee is 2% of the check amount ($2 minimum, $30 maximum fee).
 Fees will be paid by the department using the convenience check.
 A $20 penalty may also be assessed by the University for misuse of the convenience check as outlined under restrictions.
 Misuse of convenience checks may also result in the loss of the checks and/or purchasing card privileges.

 Convenience checks should not be used for the following transactions: